privy-gg/redis-sharder/README.md

 | [Arcane](https://arcanebot.xyz) | 74,000 | 96 |
 | [Server Captcha Bot](https://top.gg/bot/captcha) | 24,000 | 35 |

+### Help
+Join our [discord](https://discord.gg/JBwVquz).
+We expect you to know how to code.
+We will not spoonfeed you.
+Definitely look through the src of redis sharder so you can view some of the utilities it provides.

 # Installation

 - Add redis-sharder to your project. `npm install @arcanebot/redis-sharder`